|Title:||Softball Head Coach/SWA|

-Donna is in her 17th season as head coach.
+Donna is in her 18th season as head coach.
 She has led the Bears to the NCAA tournament the last four years including a pair of regional final appearances in 2009 and 2010.
+This will also mark her first year serving as the Senior Woman Administrator along with Andrea Stewart.

 In 2012, the Bears qualified for the NEWMAC tournament as the sixth and final seed and after being beat, the team had to win five games including three on the final day to claim its third straight championship.

-Koczajowski has coached an All-American during each of the last three years as pitcher Hayley Feindel and catcher Amanda Frederick earned third team honors in 2010.
-Feindel, the NCAA Division III All-time leader in wins (124) and strikeouts (1,457) became the first Coast Guard softball player to earn first team All-America honors in 2011 while Holli Bastinck earned first team All-America honors last season.
+Koczajowski has coached an All-American during each of the last four years as pitcher Hayley Feindel and catcher Amanda Frederick earned third team honors in 2010.
+Feindel, the NCAA Division III All-time leader in wins (124) and strikeouts (1,457) became the first Coast Guard softball player to earn first team All-America honors in 2011 while Holli Bastinck earned first team All-America honors in 2012.
+Jessie Richardson was named a third team selection this past season.

 Coach K was at Smith Academy prior to coming to Coast Guard and